sandialabs/sceptre-phenix-docs/src/state-of-health.md

     * `full`: each VM in the experiment will attempt to ping every other VM in every other experiment VLAN.

+* `testCustomReachability`: if present, a list of custom reachability test settings.

+    * `src`: hostname to conduct test from.

+    * `dst`: hostname and interface name (e.g. `host-01|IF0`) to conduct test to.

+    * `proto`: protocol to use for test.
+Currently the options are `tcp` and `udp`.
+If `udp` is used, the `udpPacketBase64` setting must be provided.

+    * `port`: destination port to conduct test to.

+    * `wait`: amount of time to wait for a response from the destination.
+If not provided, the default of `5s` is used.

+    * `udpPacketBase64`: a base64-encoded packet to send when testing using `udp`.
+This is required to generate a response over UDP to determine if the remote server is up and reachable.
+The given packet must be valid enough to generate a response from the server.

 ### Network Reachability

 Testing network reachability for a VM requires that the VM has minimega's